 Councillor Abbott would, I assume, use similar words to describe that other well-known urban artwork in Hull … the preserved, much loved, Dead Bod?
 Originally painted on a corrugated iron shed in the city’s Alexandra Dock, Dead Bod is now proudly displayed in Humber Street Gallery.

 Surprisingly, given its shabby, uncared-for, condition, Scott Street Bridge is Grade II Listed.
 Recognised by Historic England as an emblem of Hull’s dying maritime tradition.

 I say save the Hull Banksy.
 The Scott Street Bridge was already covered in regular graffiti.
 Now it has world renowned graffiti.
-Overnight the city has a new attraction.
-Hull City Council has recognised its significance and, building on Hull’s years as UK City of Culture, are looking for ways to preserve it.
+Overnight the city has a high-calibre new attraction.
+Thankfully Hull City Council has recognised the artwork’s significance and, building on Hull’s years as UK City of Culture, are looking for ways to preserve it.
 Bravo.

-As for Councillor what-his-name, he may not like it, but his opinion betrays a lack of understanding of contemporary culture.
-Sir, take a look at the interwebs.
+As for Councillor what-his-name, he may not like it, but his comment betrays his lack of understanding of contemporary culture.
+Sir, educate yourself.
+Take a look at the interwebs.
 Banksy is a significant international artist.
 A cultural phenomenon.
-This wooden-sword-toting boy is a gift.
+This wooden-sword-brandishing boy is a gift.
 Embrace it.
-Banksy has put Hull on the map again.
+Banksy has put Hull on the cultural map again.
 Surely that can only be a good thing?

 Save the Hull Banksy.
 But save the BHS Mural Too.

 The BHS Mural